-Cabaret Terrarium has performed at the Edmonton and Winnipeg Fringe Festivals in Canada, and at the Antidepressant Festival, the International Clown Theater Festival, and Triskelion Arts, all in New York City.
-In the spring of 2010, Cabaret Terrarium had a two-city run in in the Southwest in April, at the Box Performance Space in Albuquerque and at Buntport Theater in Denver.
+Cabaret Terrarium has performed at the Edmonton, Winnipeg, and Vancouver Fringe Festivals in Canada, at the San Franciso Fringe Festival, The Box Performance Space in Albuquerque and Buntport Theater in Denver, and at the Antidepressant Festival, the International Clown Theater Festival, and Triskelion Arts, all in New York City.
 To see what the press has been saying about the show, see our review page.

-Next up: Gettysburg College in January!
+Next up: the Indianapolis Fringe Festival in August!
 For details, see our calendar page.